sanvidhans/interview-docs/golang/coding-challenges.md

 ```

 ### 10. **Count and Say:**
-The count-and-say sequence is a series of numbers with the following pattern: `1, 11, 21, 1211, 111221, ...`.
+**Challenge:** The count-and-say sequence is a series of numbers with the following pattern: `1, 11, 21, 1211, 111221, ...`.
 Write a function to generate the nth term of the count-and-say sequence.

+**Solution:**
 ```go
 package main